SpaceFozzy/react-router-example/README.md

 ## Creating Basic Routes
 Rather than having a single file definine static routes, React Router requires you to define your routes throughout your components.
 Create components for your initial static pages.
-Then, add them as `<Route /`s nested within your `<Router>`.
+Then, add them as `<Route>`s nested within your `<Router>`.
 Add a `path` attribute to designate a url for each route.
 Keep in mind that they'll match in the order of top to bottom.
 Toss in an `exact` attribute to force an _exact_ match.
 In the demo, this is the main router that displays all of the root routes.
 [Check out the code in App.js](https://github.com/SpaceFozzy/react-router-example/blob/47be3851c03b38be005a4f038544d36a9a0e60fe/src/App.js#L16)
 ````
 {`class App extends Component {